liu-qilong/bibtex-scholar/README.md

 You can open multiple paper panels and draw them to the place you want.

-## Future plan
+## Future plan 🤖

-Adding AI features to this plugin seems promising.
-Coming soon...
+AI-powered features and more workflow enhancements are on the way!

+## Feedback & issues ❌

+Please report bugs, suggest features, or ask questions on [GitHub Issues](https://github.com/liu-qilong/bibtex-scholar/issues).